 The urgency of climate change and the measurable consequence on the insurance industry (2017 was the largest loss for the insurance market globally on record given the level and frequency of natural disasters according to Aon Benfield Insurance Journal), means that action cannot be prolonged.
 The ‘investment in data’ is the single most important task.
 And this is complex and evolving as climate data is lacking currently in quality and standardisation.
 But tools and data are evolving everyday and in all this challenge is an unprecedented opportunity for innovation at all levels – to support operational needs whilst aiming for the transformation that the industry so desperately needs.

 Trend 2: Everyone has a role in sustainability

 Indeed, everyone has a role to play in the current change and demand for a more sustainable world, and in creating a greener economy.
 This is not just for corporate leaders and political elites in developed nations.
-Everyone from farmers, energy producers, manufacturers, logistic transporters and factory workers to consumers have their part to play.
+Everyone from farmers, energy producers, manufacturers, logistic transporters, and factory workers to consumers has their part to play.